pnkmtt/Vagrant_Ansible_Class/README.md

 <h1>Installing Ansible on your new VM</h1>

 <p>We need to have ansible installed on our new host run the following commands to install Ansible and its dependicies.
-Not automating this to show the package install </p>
+Not automating this to show the package install process </p>

 ```
 sudo apt-get update -y